-DESIGN AND CHARACTER
+POLICY ERCOL1: DESIGN AND CHARACTER

 - A. Development should demonstrate high quality design and layout which respects the local character of Earls Colne.
 Development within the specific Character Areas identified in Figure 4.1 must have regard to the guidance in the Earls Colne Design Codes report and the Essex Design Guide. - B. In delivering high quality design, development proposals must demonstrate the appropriate use of design, layout, materials and features.
-The following principles should be considered as part of design proposals which will be addressed through a Design and Access Statement: - Development should integrate with and enhance the form of its existing surroundings, with all connections including road patterns ensuring permeability for cyclists and pedestrians. - ii.
+The following principles should be considered as part of design proposals which will be addressed through a Design and Access Statement: - i.
+Development should integrate with and enhance the form of its existing surroundings, with all connections including road patterns ensuring permeability for cyclists and pedestrians. - ii.
 A range of densities, house types (where appropriate) and plot layouts should be used. - iii.
 Building heights and rooflines should provide diversity of frontage, scale and form, with building heights that reflect the prevailing height of surrounding buildings unless it can be demonstrated that a taller building could complement or enhance the local character. - iv.
-Parking to support residential uses should be provided within the development and should include a proportion of well-designed on-street parking provisions, having regard to the Essex Planning Officers Association (EPOA) parking standards.
+Parking to support residential uses should be provided within the development and should include a proportion of well-designed on-street parking provisions, having regard to the Essex Planning Officers Association (EPOA) parking standards. - v.
+Development should, through its building design and site layout, seek to mitigate the risk of crime and anti-social behaviour in order to create a safe and secure environment.